Hussam82/ATmega16-Microcontroller/README.md

 # ATmega16-Microcontroller
-Implemnting many drivers and doing some AVR based projects
+## Implemnting many drivers and doing some AVR based projects
+## All of these codes are built by using Eclipse IDE with AVR-Plugin and AVR toolchain installed and simulated by using Proteus
 ## This repository contains some implemented drivers as:
 #### 1- ADC
 #### 2- Button